 My friend Olle, long the village schoolteacher, enjoys showing me around.
 This is the oldest house, from 1658.
 And the woodwork is generally unpainted, just bleached in the sun; originally hay up top and cows below.
 For generations, families have lovingly tended their vegetable gardens.
 They still are relied on to put food on the table — and this one comes with an artistic side.

-Relying on their traditional ways, farmers here make ends meet only with help from Swiss government subsidies.
+Retaining their traditional ways, farmers here make ends meet only with help from Swiss government subsidies.
 They supplement that by working the ski lifts in the winter.
 Modern tourism has contributed to the local economy as well.
-Pension Gimmelwald's terrace restaurant is filled with happy hikers at dinnertime — enthused by the memories they earned with today's hike.
+Pension Gimmelwald's terraced restaurant is filled with happy hikers at dinnertime — enthused by the memories they earned with today's hike.

 Dairy is the traditional industry here.
 Collecting grass to get their cows through the winter on these steep slopes is labor intensive.